redeyes/redeyes/README.md

 ```

-Compare this with the `Monad` type class, which inherits all of the above but adds the following functionality:
+Compare this definition to the `Monad` type class, which inherits all of the above but adds the following functionality:

 ```scala
 def bind[A, B](fa: F[A])(f: A => F[B]): F[B]